aaronparker/aaronparker.github.io/_posts/2023-04-10-deploy-the-microsoft-365-apps-a-single-package.md

 ## Wrap Up

 Providing a view or read-only mode for the Microsoft Office or Microsoft 365 Apps is not new, but a common challenge.
+In the past Microsoft has provided dedicated Office viewer applications; however, beyond Visio, these apps no longer exist.

-Although not without some specific challenges (see [here re:Outlook and OneNote](https://stealthpuppy.com/m365apps-frontline-workers/#enable-the-microsoft-365-apps-in-viewer-mode)), viewer mode for the Microsoft 365 Apps now makes it much easier to deploy the Microsoft 356 Apps.
+Although not without some specific challenges (see [here re:Outlook and OneNote](https://stealthpuppy.com/m365apps-frontline-workers/#enable-the-microsoft-365-apps-in-viewer-mode)), viewer mode for the Microsoft 365 Apps now makes it much easier to deploy the Microsoft 356 Apps and cater for mixed use-cases or environments with mixed licensing.

 For many organisations, or at least the majority of corporate Windows desktops, a one size fits all approach deployment is now possible.